ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Introduction

 \section{Introduction}

-We investigate the task of estimating the pose and shape of an object given a single depth image of it.
+\IEEEPARstart{W}{e} investigate the task of estimating the pose and shape of an object given a single depth image of it.
 The object instance is only known up to its semantic category.
 Its exact geometry (i.e. CAD model) is unavailable to us.
-Such a problem is commonly encountered in many scenarios ranging from self-driving to home robots.
-For example, self-driving may require estimation of the poses and shapes of other vehicles on the street without knowing the detailed CAD models of them apriori.
-Similarly, home robots may require estimation of the poses and shapes of table top objects in order to manipulate them.
-Because of the wide applications and the significance of this task, it has drawn substantial research attention in recent years.
+This problem is common in many scenarios, from warehouse robots to home robots.
+For example, home robots may require estimating the poses and shapes of tabletop objects to manipulate them.
+Because of the significance of this task, it has drawn substantial research attention in recent years.